Perth Concert Hall (Western Australia): Architectural design

-The Concert Hall was the first in Australia to have a show relay installed so that latecomers could watch on two screens in the foyer while waiting for an appropriate time to enter.
-Another screen is located at Stage Door.
+The concert call was the first in Australia to have a show relay installed so that latecomers could watch on two screens in the foyer while waiting for an appropriate time to enter.
+Another screen is located at the stage door.

-The Perth City Council and State Government, as well as the architects and builders, received many compliments on the Hall as it neared completion from visiting experts in the fields of music, architecture and construction.
+The City of Perth and the Government of Western Australia, as well as the architects and builders, received many compliments on the hall as it neared completion from visiting experts in the fields of music, architecture and construction.

 Operations

 The Perth Concert Hall has been described as one of the best fine music acoustics venues in Australia.
 It has played host to a diverse selection of internationally acclaimed performers including the London Philharmonic, Chicago Symphony, Israel Philharmonic and contemporary performers B.B.
 King, Sting, k.d. lang, Harry Connick Jr., Melissa Etheridge, Ray Charles, Rowan Atkinson and Billy Connolly.

 The majority of concerts by the West Australian Symphony Orchestra are performed at the Perth Concert Hall.
 The venue is also used for their rehearsals.

 The venue is also used to host national conventions and exhibitions, award ceremonies and gala dinners.
 Recent exhibitions include the Steinway piano exhibition in March 2008.
 In addition, the venue is used for private or corporate functions in areas other than the auditorium, for example in the foyers, bar and café.